Open Accessibility Menu

 Finding the Perfect Shoe

 Having a comfortable walking shoe can make all the difference.
-We spoke to Dr. Damien Richardson, orthopedic foot and ankle surgeon with HOI, to learn about the importance of a shoe’s fit and feel, when to replace a sneaker, and much more.
+We spoke to one of HOI's orthopedic foot and ankle surgeons to learn about the importance of a shoe’s fit and feel, when to replace a sneaker, and much more.

 Q: What are some general things people should keep in mind when choosing a walking shoe?
 How should the shoes fit and feel on the foot?